VidunderGunder/expo-prototype-tutorial/README.md

 We could reinvent the wheel here, and design all our components ourselves - but I would almost exclusively recommend using a library or framework for your UI, as you will save an enormous amount of time and effort.

-I will use [UI Kitten](https://akveo.github.io/react-native-ui-kitten/) for this project.
+I will use [UI Kitten](https://akveo.github.io/react-native-ui-kitten/), for obvious reasons. 🐈

 First, we need to install it, so open up a new terminal.